 Roses do best in the morning sun and afternoon shade, but too much shade and water will make roses susceptible to powdery mildew.
 Avoid overhead watering, this means making sure your lawn watering does not spray into the rose foliage.

 If your roses do develop powdery mildew, it is best to spray with a plant fungicide after trimming your roses back during the winter seasons.

 The blistered underside of rose leaves is also known as rust, this disease is known by the orange-red blisters that turn black in fall.
 It can survive the winter and will then attack new sprouts in the spring.
 Trim off then collect and discard leaves that are infected in the fall.
 Spraying with a shrub fungicide or a Copper fungicide spray every 7-10 days will help.
 Eventually, this will disappear, you must be consistent with your spraying.
 You will need to spray numerous times before this fungus is gone.

 Small Stunted leaves surrounded by webbing

 Spider mites are a big problem for roses.
 These small insects thrive in hot dry conditions and will produce pale brown webbing around the foliage and stems.
 A good systemic insecticide (in-ground) will kill these insects.
 Spraying with a chemical insecticide will also do the trick.
 Insecticidal soaps are a suitable alternative to chemicals.

 Flowers that don’t open

-Sometimes the flower pods will not open up.
+Sometimes the flower pods will not open.
 The main reason is thrips, these insects are thin active insects that are hard to see to the naked eye.
-They basically feed on the sap inside the flower pods.
-Cutting and opening up one of the pods and you will see them slithering around.
+They feed on the sap inside the flower pods.
+Cutting and opening one of the pods and looking closely you will see them slithering around.

 It’s important to use masks and good gloves before spraying your roses with any type of harsh chemicals.
-It’s also important to note that roses love to be feed on a consistent basis always use a good Rose food fertilizer for better results.
+As stated earlier, roses love to be fed on a consistent basis always use a good Rose food fertilizer for better results.

 Organic Insecticides and Fungicides